Justin-Bento/portfolio-site/src/content/projects/project-9.md

 From the start, I was upfront with the client: I would be using a template and customizing it to reflect their brand.
 They had no issue with this approach—they simply wanted a professional, functioning website.
 Their clear and enthusiastic communication made it easy to collaborate, and we quickly moved our professional discussions to email so I could keep a proper record and track the project timeline.

 This case study will walk through the process of building the website, the challenges faced, and the key lessons I took away from the project.

+## Understadning The Challenge

+Onboarding for a website project can be challenging, especially when it comes to aligning expectations.
+My main goal was to be very clear about my design and development process.

+The goal was simple:

+**Support clear communication throughout the project ensuring we stay on track**.

+To support this idea throughout the project timeline, I created two key documents: a project brief and a code of conduct.
+These shaped the process moving forward and kept both sides aligned.
+This approach helped me set expectations early, minimize the risk of miscommunication, and ensure that client feedback was tied to clear project goals rather than personal preference.

+Here where some things I was responsible for:

+- **Updating the code/template** → shows technical competence.
+- **Tailoring to client expectations** → shows you can customize rather than just copy-paste.
+- **Creating sample content** → demonstrates initiative while making clear it’s not final.

+Things I was not responsible for:

+- **Content curation** → that’s the client’s job (or a copywriter’s).
+- **Graphic design outside the website** → keeps your role clear, prevents scope creep.
+- **Ongoing deployment/maintenance** → unless explicitly agreed on, that’s outside the one-off project.

+After a week, the client returned the signed documents.
+Although these documents were not legally binding, their purpose was to formally acknowledge the project and establish a mutual understanding of responsibilities, ensuring accountability on both sides.

+Thanks to [LibreOffice](https://www.libreoffice.org/) (a free, open-source tool), I was able to draft and share them easily.